Jehoiadan/alx-pre_course/README.md

-New readme file by yodahe leykun for alx task
+New readme file by yodahe